RepLDM: Reprogramming Pretrained Latent Diffusion Models for High-Quality, High-Efficiency, High-Resolution Image Generation: Limitations And Future Work

 \framework exhibits limitations in the following aspects: (\textbf{i}) Effectively controlling text in images is challenging, as demonstrated by examples in Fig.~\ref{fig:limitations}.
 This may be due to the inherent limitations of SDXL in generating textual symbols.
 Text, due to its more regular structure compared to other image content, is difficult to restore by directly enhancing the structural consistency of the latent representation.
 We speculate that the most reliable approach would be to fine-tune the model specifically on images containing text. (\textbf{ii}) When generating ultra-high resolution images, such as $12800\times 12800$, the second stage of \framework inevitably needs to be decomposed into more sub-stages, which increases the model's inference time.

-Developing a low-cost and effective fine-tuning method to correct text generation errors may be a promising direction.
-Moreover, adapting \ag to other tasks, such as video generation can be an interesting issue.
+Developing a low-cost and effective fine-tuning method to correct text generation errors may be a promising topic.
+Moreover, adapting \moduleone to other tasks, such as video generation can be an interesting issue.